-To overcome these drawbacks, in this paper we turn out attention to \emph{goal-driven} query answering techniques, whose underpinning idea is to start from the query and work backwards through dependencies to identify the relevant inferences.
+In this paper we thus turn our attention to \emph{goal-driven} query answering techniques, which typically start from the query and work backwards through dependencies to identify the relevant inferences.
 Some of the rewriting techniques mentioned in Section~\ref{sec:introduction:qa}, such as the query rewriting algorithm for DL-Lite \cite{DBLP:journals/jar/CalvaneseGLLR07} or the piece-based backward chaining \cite{DBLP:journals/ai/BagetLMS11}, can be seen as being goal-driven; however, these are applicable only to syntactically restricted dependency classes that can be insufficiently expressive in certain applications.
 SLD resolution \cite{DBLP:conf/ifip/Kowalski74} provides goal-driven query answering for logic programs.
 Furthermore, the \emph{magic sets} technique for logic programs \cite{DBLP:conf/pods/BancilhonMSU86, DBLP:journals/jlp/BeeriR91, DBLP:journals/jlp/BalbinPRM91} optimises the tuple-at-a-time style of processing of SLD resolution.
-The idea behind the magic sets is to analyse the program's inferences and modify the program so that applying the chase to the transformation resulting simulates backward chaining.
-This is achieved by introducing auxiliary \emph{magic} predicates to accumulate the bindings that would be produced during backward chaining, and by using these predicates as guards to restrict the program's rules to the relevant bindings.
-This idea has been adapted to many contexts, such as finitely recursive programs \cite{DBLP:conf/lpnmr/CalimeriCIL09}, programs with aggregates \cite{DBLP:conf/lpnmr/AlvianoGL11}, disjunctive Datalog programs \cite{DBLP:journals/ai/AlvianoFGL12}, and \emph{Shy} dependencies \cite{DBLP:conf/datalog/AlvianoLMTV12}.
+The idea behind the magic sets is to analyse the program's inferences and modify the program so that applying the chase to the transformation result simulates backward chaining.
+This is achieved by introducing auxiliary \emph{magic} predicates that accumulate the bindings that would be produced during backward chaining, and by using these predicates as guards to restrict the program's rules to the relevant bindings.
+This idea has been adapted to many contexts, such as finitely recursive programs \cite{DBLP:conf/lpnmr/CalimeriCIL09}, programs with builtins \cite{DBLP:journals/tods/MumickFPR96} and aggregates \cite{DBLP:conf/lpnmr/AlvianoGL11}, disjunctive programs \cite{DBLP:journals/ai/AlvianoFGL12}, and \emph{Shy} dependencies \cite{DBLP:conf/datalog/AlvianoLMTV12}.